rukasakurai/rukasakurai.github.io/kubernetes.md

   ```

-### Sample AKS application (deployment from code to ACR to AKS)
+### Building an image from sample code with a sample Dockerfile, pushing it to ACR, and deploying it to AKS
-Do the below first, and use `crcontosovideo.azurecr.io/webimage` in deployment.yaml
+Do the below first, and use `crcontosovideo.azurecr.io/webimage` in deployment.yaml, and then run `kubectl apply -f ./deployment.yaml`
 ```
 git clone https://github.com/MicrosoftDocs/mslearn-deploy-run-container-app-service.git